Northern Norway: Languages

 The Northern Norwegian dialects share a common, musical intonation, different from the southern dialects of Norway.
-Apart from this, there is great variation in sound system, grammar and vocabulary.
+Apart from this, there is great variation in sound system, grammar, and vocabulary.
 In general, one can say that the southernmost of the northern dialects, particularly in Helgeland and Salten, are the most distinct.
 Notably they cut grammar endings (like French relative to Italian).
 In areas of Finnmark, the dialects are somewhat more in line with standard written Norwegian (Bokmål, Nynorsk), particularly in those areas where Norwegian was primarily introduced by the school system as part of the assimilation process during the 20th century.
 In some inland valleys in the county of Troms, settlers from the inland of Southern Norway immigrated 200 years ago.
 Even today, these dialects have southern characteristics in intonation and vocabulary.

 Earlier, northern dialects had a low status in Norway, but recently they have been used extensively in song lyrics, poetry, in TV and radio.
 Today, anyone can use their dialects.
 This is not to suggest that no prejudices remain, however.

 Sami is spoken in three main dialects (or languages, depending on the definition): Southern Sami south of the Arctic Circle, Lule Sami mainly between Bodø and Narvik, and Northern Sami in the rest.
 Originally, Pite Sami and Ume Sami were spoken around Bodø, but these dialects are now extinct on the Norwegian side of the border.
 Eastern Sami was originally spoken in Neiden, close to Kirkenes, but it is more or less extinct.
 Overall, Northern Sami is by far the healthiest of the Sami languages today, primarily because it still has a relatively large number of first language speakers and maintains its dominance in core areas in Finnmark.
-Northern Sami is an official language (in addition to Norwegian) in the municipalities of Gáivuotna (Kåfjord), Kautokeino, Karasjok, Porsanger, Tana and Nesseby.
+Northern Sami is an official language (in addition to Norwegian) in the municipalities of Gáivuotna Municipality (Kåfjord), Kautokeino Municipality, Karasjok Municipality, Porsanger Municipality, Tana Municipality, and Nesseby Municipality.

-The Finnish spoken in western regions, from Storfjord to Porsanger, is quite distinct, although comprehensible for people from Finland.
+The Finnish spoken in western regions, from Storfjord Municipality to Porsanger Municipality, is quite distinct, although comprehensible for people from Finland.
 Further east, around Vadsø and Kirkenes, the spoken Finnish resembles standard Finnish.
 People of Finnish descent in these eastern areas are also typically more likely to consider themselves as "Finnish Norwegians" rather than Kvens, arguing that the term Kven represents an attempt to cut them off from their Finnish roots.
 Finnish is official in addition to Sami and Norwegian in Porsanger municipality.
 Very few first language Finnish speakers remain in Northern Norway, and unlike Northern Sami, the Finnish language lacks a core region where it is still dominant in daily life.

 Coastal and fjord areas of Northern Norway have much in common with Western Norway, sometimes imagined in cultural terms as a shared "coastal identity".
 The topography and fjord landscape, the rich fisheries, the culture and even some aspects of the dialects (Vestnorsk) have clear similarities.

 During the 18th and 19th centuries a Russian-Norwegian pidgin known as Russenorsk developed for the communication of Russian traders and Norwegian fishermen in the Pomor trade.